-Gordon, 28, an aspiring animator, leaves his home in Oregon to sell his ideas to Hollywood.
-After being told, correctly, that they are quite possibly the most stupid ideas ever and that he needs to spend time rethinking them, he moves back home.
-But his father, never a kind man, escalates his mean treatment of his rather unconventional son.
-Meanwhile, Gord has fallen for Betty, an attractive doctor at the hospital where his friend is staying; she happens to use a wheelchair, and to delight in having her paralyzed legs beaten with a bamboo cane; her sexual aggression intimidates him.
-Gord's family goes to a psychiatrist, and he lies to her that his father molests Gord's brother, Freddy; Gord neglects to mention that Freddy is 25.
-Soon, Gordon has the house to himself, and comes up with a winning animated series, "Zebras in America" based on his own family.
+Aspiring animator Gord, 28, leaves his Oregon home to sell his ideas to Hollywood.
+After being told, correctly, that they're possibly the stupidest ideas ever and he needs to rethink them, he moves back home.
+But his unpleasant father escalates his mean treatment of his unconventional son.
+Meanwhile, Gord falls for Betty, an attractive doctor at the hospital where a friend is staying.
+She's in a wheelchair and happens to delight in having her paralyzed legs beaten with a bamboo cane; her sexual aggression intimidates him.
+Gord's family goes to a psychiatrist, and he lies to her that his father molests Gord's brother Freddy; Gord neglects to mention that Freddy is 25.
+Soon Gordon has the house to himself and comes up with a winning animated series, "Zebras in America," based on his own family.
 All this is really a framework on which Tom Green hangs his usual crazy stunts.Written by

 Jon Reeves <email@example.com>

 184 of 352 people found this review helpful.

 Was this review helpful to you?